vikramr2/COVID-Logging-System/README.md

 Now, on the tables on the left panel.
 Right click each table and select <strong>Table Data Import Wizard</strong>.
 You should then be able to import each respective `.csv` file.

-Afer the data is imported, you can now run the following queries:
+Afer the data is imported, you can now run the following queries within the `xSQLcode.sql` file:
 ```sql
 INSERT INTO PeopleDetail
 SELECT